Medical ethnomusicology

 Medical ethnomusicology is a subfield of ethnomusicology.
-Medical ethnomusicology, similar to medical anthropology, uses music-making, musical sound, and noise to study human health, wellness, healing, and disease prevention integrating biological, psychological, social, emotional, and spiritual realms.Other fields involving the interaction between sound, culture, and health include medical anthropology, medical sociology, music therapy, art therapy, and sound studies.
+Medical ethnomusicology, similar to medical anthropology, uses music-making, musical sound, and noise to study human health, wellness, healing, and disease prevention integrating biological, psychological, social, emotional, and spiritual realms.
+Other fields involving the interaction between sound, culture, and health include medical anthropology, medical sociology, music therapy, art therapy, and sound studies.

 In 2008, the Society for Ethnomusicology defined medical ethnomusicology as "integrative research and applied practice that explores holistically the roles of music and sound phenomena and related praxes in any cultural and clinical context of health and healing."
 Medical ethnomusicologists have applied music to autism, Asperger syndrome, dementia, HIV/AIDS, and cognitive therapy.

-Medical ethnomusicology blends "anthropological and ethnological, historical and literary techniques" and challenge Western notions of medicine with alternatives such as ethnomedicine.
+Medical ethnomusicology blends "anthropological and ethnological, historical and literary techniques" and challenges Western notions of medicine with alternatives such as ethnomedicine.
 In many cultures, music is regarded as a form of healing, often in conjunction with other practices such as prayer and ritual.
 Musical ethnomusicology aims to explore their conjunction on a broader cultural scale.

 Medical ethnomusicology is a modern field, first emerging into relevance in the 1990s.
 However, the interrelation of music and healing has been touched upon in past cultural research—for example, in Densmore’s 1918 study of the Teton Sioux.
 Much research in this field is specific to certain cultures studied, such as Roseman’s focus on the Malaysian Rainforest, Melchor-Barz in Uganda, and Koen in the Pamir Mountains.

 One influential piece of writing is “The Oxford Handbook of Medical Ethnomusicology,” written by Benjamin D. Koen, Gregory Barz, and Kenneth Brummel-Smith.
 This novel was among the first to define the new field and explore its depths.
 In this book, they define medical ethnomusicology as the “integration of music and sound phenomena” within the “cultural clinical context of health and healing,” and discuss the true meaning of music, medicine, as well as how the two can interact in different settings.
 It accomplishes three main goals: to elucidate the relationship between health, illness, and disease; to encourage innovative, collaborative research to improve health and healing; and to document the current discourse involving music, culture, and healing.